Einsiedeln: Early history

 There was no permanent settlement in the area prior to the early medieval period, but numerous artefacts left by prehistoric hunters, dated to the Mesolithic to Bronze Age were recovered.

-The original "hermitage" is associated with St. Meinrad, a Benedictine monk family of the Counts of Hohenzollern.
+The original "hermitage" is associated with St. Meinrad, a Benedictine monk from the family of the Counts of Hohenzollern.
 According to legend, Meinrad lived on the slopes of Mt.
 Etzel from 835 until his death in 861.

 During the next eighty years Saint Meinrad's hermitage was never without one or more hermits emulating his example.
 One of the hermits, named Eberhard, previously Provost of Strasburg, erected a monastery and church there, of which he became first abbot.
 Work on the monastery is said to have begun in 934.
 Following a miraculous vision by Eberhard, the new church was dedicated to the Virgin Mary.

 At the time of the foundation of the Abbey, the local hunters and small farmers of the forest, placed themselves under the authority of the noble-born Abbot.
 The surrounding population was known as Waldleute (forest people) because of the forests around the Abbey.
 The Abbey encouraged the Waldleute to settle in surrounding villages and begin farming.
-The settlement of EInsiedeln is first mentioned in 1073.
+The settlement of Einsiedeln is first mentioned in 1073.

 The alpine valleys were used to raise cattle, which became increasingly more important to the village.
 By 1250 the major business in the village was breeding and raising cattle.
 Expansion of grazing land into nearby alpine valleys led to a two century conflict with Schwyz.